olivier-m/formica/docs/usage.rst

     {% field "firstname" wrapper_class="inline" %}
   {% endform %}

-In this example, the first two fields widget (HTML tag) have new attributes.
+In this example, the first two field widgets (HTML tag) have new attributes.
 The last field won't have any attribute because **wrapper_class** is not in a correct format to become a widget attribute.
-However, this argument is transmitted in context for the block rendering the field.
+However, this argument is transmitted in context for the block that renders the field.
 Jump to :ref:`keyword arguments <kwargs>` section to learn more about it.

 {% useblock %}